-These bigger holes and larger area of steel does technically make the PRO rack able to hold more weight.
+These bigger holes and a larger area of steel do technically make the PRO rack able to hold more weight.

 If money is not a concern for you then the PRO rack will be better.
 But it’s probably not worth the extra costs for most people.

 One of the downsides for me is that the Profile rack does not use ‘Westside’ 1” hole spacing around the bench press area.
 This means that it’s harder to set spotter arms to the ideal position.
 You will likely either hit the arms on the way down for each rep or you’ll get stuck under the bar if you fail.

 There is also a fold-away bench as an additional option.
 If you want your home gym to look really cool and are very concerned about saving space then it’s not a bad quality bench at all.
 It’s not adjustable though so if you want to do the incline bench press it may not be for you.